-Advanced Placement (AP) courses are designed to challenge and meet the needs of the academically strong and highly motivated students.
-These offerings are selective in nature.
+Advanced Placement (AP) courses are designed to challenge and meet the needs of the highly motivated and academically prepared students.
 The quality and quantity of student work are important factors in meeting with success in an Advanced Placement course.
 Such courses are differentially weighted in computing class standing.
 AP credit will not be granted to students who do not complete the full course and take the AP exam.
 Our advanced placement courses are designed, as much as possible, to bridge the gap between high school and college.
 It is a commitment both in and out of school that must be taken seriously in order to be successful.
-The following should be considered when signing up for an AP course: assigned summer work is mandatory, missed deadlines are not extended, homework passes are not accepted, independent work is required (via textbook reading, writing assignment, homework).
+The following should be considered when signing up for an AP course: assigned summer work is mandatory, independent work is required (via textbook reading, writing assignment, homework).
+Many colleges and universities award credits or exempt students from required courses on the basis of scores earned on AP exams taken at the end of each school year.